Information and resources about Te Whāriki, the curriculum for early learning.

 Te Whāriki is supported by resources through Tāhūrangi website.
 This website has been designed to provide implementation guidance, practice examples and resources, and is expanded and developed over time.

-Te Whāriki envisages kaiako in early learning settings working in partnership with parents, whānau and community to realise this vision.
-The expectation is that, in their early years, children will experience a curriculum that empowers them as lifelong learners.
+Te Whāriki envisages kaiako in early learning settings working in partnership with parents, caregivers, whānau and communities to realise this vision.
+The expectation is that children will experience a curriculum in their early years that empowers them as lifelong learners.

 Te Whāriki supports this work by providing a framework of principles and strands.

 The principles are the foundations of curriculum decision making and a guide for every aspect of pedagogy and practice.